YoussefEsmael/Football-Tracking-and-Analytics-System/README.md

   --model "models/best (4).pt" `
   --tracker-config "configs/botsort.yaml" `
   --no-siglip
 💡 If you want to use the SigLIP Team Classifier, remove the --no-siglip flag.

 You can adjust thresholds and parameters in config.py or configs/botsort.yaml depending on your video or environment.

 📊 Generated Results

-After successful execution, the following will be generated:
+After successful execution, the following structure will be generated:

+kotlin
+Copy code
 analytics_export/
 │
 ├── data/
 │   ├── id_mappings.json
 │   ├── player_metrics.csv
 │   └── player_positions.csv
+│
-│   ├── output/
+├── output/
-      ├── tracked
+│   └── tracked.mp4
+│
 ├── heatmaps/
 │   ├── team_0_heatmap.png
 │   └── team_1_heatmap.png